 The Dodd-Frank Act covers commodities and securities actions worldwide.
 CFTC whistleblowers remain anonymous and are entitled to 10% to 30% of the monetary sanctions over $1 million.

-According to the National Whistleblowers Center:
+According to the CFTC whistleblower page by the National Whistleblower Center:

 The Act is meant primarily to promote financial stability by improving accountability and transparency in the financial system.
 The DFA contained three major whistleblower laws, one covering the Commodity Exchange Act, one cover the Consumer Financial Protection Board and another covering the Security and Exchange Act.